LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BotTemplates/SimpleRouter.md

 #### Deploy Your Bot

-To connect your bot to LiveEngage, follow [these instructions](conversation-builder-testing-deployment-deploying-to-liveengage.html).
+To connect your bot to Conversational Cloud, follow [these instructions](conversation-builder-testing-deployment-deploying-to-liveengage.html).
 You can also try the [Connect to Conversational Cloud tutorial](conversation-builder-tutorials-guides-getting-started.html).

 Now you can test your routing bot and see how it routes to your skills.